-In 2011, approximately 300 attorneys and advocates gave more than 5,500 pro bono hours to CFCR, LANC and LSSP, serving upwards of 450 local families and individuals in need, and donating an equivalent of almost $1.4 million in legal services.
-The local firms, attorneys and advocates recognized and honored at the event made considerable pro bono contributions toward the community’s access to vital legal services and transformed the lives of hundreds of area residents.
+In the past year, approximately 570 attorneys and advocates gave more than 8,200 pro bono hours to CFCR, LANC and LSSP, serving upwards of 800 local children, families and individuals in need and donating an equivalent of nearly $2 million in legal services.
+The local firms, attorneys and advocates recognized and honored at the event have made considerable pro bono contributions toward the community’s access to vital legal services and transformed the lives of hundreds of area residents.

-George V. Hanna III of Moore & Van Allen received the Distinguished Pro Bono Service Award, a lifetime achievement honor recognizing an individual whose longstanding and exceptional dedication to pro bono legal service has made a meaningful impact on access to justice in the community and state.
+Pender R. McElroy of James, McElroy & Diehl, P.A. was the recipient of the Distinguished Pro Bono Service Award, a lifetime achievement honor recognizing an individual whose longstanding and exceptional dedication to pro bono legal service has made a meaningful impact on access to justice in the community and state.

 The Outstanding Firm Service Award, recognizing firms whose longtime partnerships and creative contributions have increased the capacities of CFCR, LANC and LSSP in serving local individuals, families and children in need, was awarded to:

 - Moore & Van Allen PLLC; and

 - Hunton & Williams.